jimwatt/P4-advancedlanelines/writeup.md

 The source code for this project is found in the following files:

 1. **p4code.py** : The main entry point for the code.
-Run the code by entering `python p4code.py`
+Run the code by entering `ipython p4code.py`
 2. **utility.py** : Various general purpose helper functions for working with images, including color and gradient thresholding.
 3. **calibrate.py** : Functions for performing camera calibration using images of chessboards to correct for distortion.
 4. **perspective.py** : Functions for performing image perspective transformations.
-This is how we achieve the birds eye view of the road.
+This is how we achieve the bird's eye view of the road.
 5. **lanelines.py** : Functions for extracting lane lines from a previously thresholded image.
 The thresholded image should try to retain only those pixels that are part of the lane markings.

 ### Camera Calibration